Bendat/autometa/libraries/overloaded/README.md

 ## Naming overloads with `String Templates`

+_Please be aware the following is kind of cursed_

 It is possible to name an overload by providing a template string literal before the function call.
 This can be used in addition to or instead of the description.